hungcq/knowledge-repo/finance/cfa/concept-review.md

   - Laspeyres price index (constant basket of good), Paasche index (current basket of good) & Fisher index & their biases
   - Cost-push inflation: decrease in aggregate supply due to increase in input price
   - Demand-pull inflation: increase in aggregate demand
-  - Non-accelerating inflation rate of unemployment: unemployment rate below which upward pressure on wages is likely to develop
+  - Non-accelerating inflation rate of unemployment (NAIRU): unemployment rate below which upward pressure on wages is likely to develop
 - 306: functions of money:
   - Medium of exchange
   - Store of value